-One of the important takeaways from this school year is that we are committed to maintaining 1:1 ratio of devices for students in all grade levels.
+One of the important takeaways from this school year is that we are committed to maintaining 1:1 ratio of devices for students and now feel confident in allowing students to take their devices back and forth from home to school.
 We also will continue professional development in the effective use of technology and continue with some of the instructional tools that were learned this past year.
 We are committed to upgrading teacher technology and digital tools as well as digital programs to support student learning.
 We have discovered that providing virtual professional development on a variety of topics has resulted in greater participation by staff in an after school setting.
 We will continue to make this a regular method of providing training.

 We have also gained a greater understanding of the importance of the mental well-being of students and staff and have plans to reinforce our Tier 1 actions, including piloting a new, more robust SEL curriculum and further training in Capturing Kids' Hearts to develop teacher leaders.
-At the Tier 2 level, we've committed to increasing the number of counselors and behavior techs at school sites and engaging in ongoing professional development of developing trauma-sensitive schools through Heather Forbes' Online
+At the Tier 2 level, we've committed to increasing the number of counselors and behavior techs at school sites and engaging in ongoing professional development of developing trauma-sensitive schools through Heather Forbes' Online Trauma-Informed Academy.

-Trauma-Informed Academy.
 We will also be able to use this to provide support to parents as well.
 We will continue to refine our Building Level Team process to expedite access to interventions.